tdwg/bdq/tg2/_build_review/templates/list/bdqtest/bdqtest_termlist-header.md

 ### 1.10 Key to Vocabulary Terms

 These "Test Descriptors" are terms that are necessary to comprehensively describe each Test.
 Some terms, such as those labeled `Term Version IRI` (`rdf:about`), `Term IRI` (`dcterms:isVersionOf`) and `Term Name` (`rdf:value`) are intended for machine consumption.
-Some terms such as the `Description` (`rdfs:comment`) are designed to be human-readable and to be understood by consumers of biodiversity data quality reports.
+Some terms such as the `Description` (`rdfs:comment`) are designed to be human-readable and to be understood by consumers of biodiversity `Data Quality Reports`s.
 Terms such as the `Specification` (`bdqffdq:Specification`) ensure that implementers have no ambiguity about how the Test should be coded.

 Terms used to describe the terms in this vocabulary follow the guidance of the [TDWG Standards Documentation Standard (SDS)](https://www.tdwg.org/standards/sds/).
 Term definitions include the definition of the underlying RDF vocabulary term, and may include a TDWG-specific meaning from the SDS, and may also include a specific definition in this local context.
 See section [2.4.1 Listing Identifiers for Tests](../../supplement/index.md#241-Listing-Identifiers-for-Tests) in [BDQ Supplemental Information](../../supplement/index.md) for a competency question clarifying the relationships among `Term Version IRI`, `Term IRI`, `Term Name`, and `Label`.